-Public Transportation:
+Public Transportation for the Main Campus:

 The County of Lackawanna Transit Systems (COLTS) bus transportation system buses stop at the main entrance to the campus.
 Johnson College students may ride the COLTS bus system for no charge.
 Approved passes can be acquired in the Resource Center located in the Moffat Student Center.
 Schedules can be acquired in the local telephone directory, by calling COLTS for updates to their schedule, or online at www.coltsbus.com